gideonokyere/wistake/docs/Wistake.md

 function endStake(uint256 stakeId) external nonpayable returns (bool)
 ```

-this function allows users to end a stake and get their token + interest interest is calculated base on the number of days the stake has been running
+this function allows users to end a stake and get their token + interestinterest is calculated base on the number of days the stake has been running